sergrt/tiny_rx/README.md

     _Example_: Summing all numbers in a list: `[1, 2, 3]` becomes `6`.

-Some examples below.
+Some examples are shown below.

-All the examples uses observable source of `int` values, as before:
+All examples use an observable source of `int` values, as before:
 ```c++
 auto source = tiny_rx::Observable<int>();
 const auto values = std::vector<int>{ 1, 2, 3, 4 };